Scar Revision FAQ

 How successful is scar revision?

-The success of a scar revision depends on the type of procedure that you undergo and the size and type of your scar.
+The success of a scar revision surgery depends on the type of procedure that you undergo and the size and type of your scar.
 It is almost impossible to completely eliminate a scalp scar.
 However, scar revision methods can minimize the visibility of the scar.
 You may need more than one method and more than one procedure for maximum improvement of your scalp scar.

 How can I choose my scar revision technique?